 When and where do we meet?

-The Parent Council meets four times a year, normally on a Wednesday evening in the Annexe Building.
+The Parent Council meets four times a year, normally on a Wednesday evening in the school building.
 If you would like something added to the agenda for this meeting please send details to us at least a week in advance.
-An AGM is also held in September each year.
+An AGM is also held in September / October each year.

 Who are we?